Important Notice

 Visit Holly's Author Website: www.hkammier.com

-Holly is the bestselling author of Kingston Court, Choosing Hope, and Lost Girl, A Shelby Day Novel.
-She is also an accomplished content editor/writing coach whose authors have gone on to become USA Today and New York Times best-sellers.
-Holly frequently leads workshops at writers’ festivals and conferences.
-The former journalist and weather anchor has a professional resume which includes Channel 9 news in Los Angeles and CNN in Washington, D.C.
+She is also an accomplished content editor whose authors have gone on to become USA Today and New York Times bestsellers.
+The former journalist has a professional resume that includes KCAL Los Angeles and CNN in Washington, DC.
+A UCLA honor grad and mother to teenagers, Holly lives in her hometown of San Diego, close to family and friends.

 JESSICA THERRIEN

-Co-Founder & Best-selling author of Children of the Gods
+Co-Founder & Bestselling author of Children of the Gods

 Visit Jessica's Author Website: www.jessicatherrienbooks.com